chesshacker/chesshacker.github.io/experience/rackspace.md

 control panel, a drawer slides out from the side of the page giving them options to select a from a context-sensitive list of articles, search all self-service content, check system status, start a chat, visit the online community, create a ticket, or call a Racker.
-Previous version of the Support Drawer allowed customers to post their question directly in the community forum, and we had [SAML][saml] integration with the Community to perform authentication.
-And another previous version of the drawer allowed users to click a button and have a Racker quickly call them!
+A previous version of the Support Drawer allowed customers to post their question directly in the community forum, and we had [SAML][saml] integration with the Community to perform authentication.
+Another previous version of the drawer allowed users to click a button and have a Racker quickly call them.
 We also helped customers to upgrade their Support Service Level by adding a banner ad of sorts within the drawer to learn more about support service levels.

 Customers and support Rackers alike have greatly benefited from this new capability within the cloud control panel.
-Not only that, but the industry took notice of it!
-On February 27, 2015, my team was awarded the [Gold Stevie Award][stevie] in the IVR or Web Service Solution category!
+Not only that, but the industry took notice of it.
+On February 27, 2015, my team was awarded the [Gold Stevie Award][stevie] in the IVR or Web Service Solution category.

 ### Intern Program Management